Skip to main content

 Edit Videos Using Code

 Shotstack is a cloud based video editing API.
 Unlike traditional desktop video editing applications like Adobe Premiere or After Effects, Shotstack is purely code based - you create an edit using code.
 The API uses a REST architectural style using JSON to describe how the video should be edited.
-A number of SDK's in different languages are available to interface with the API and create the JSON requests.

 Although code based, the API follows many of the principles of desktop editing software such as a timeline, tracks and clips.
 If you have used with Adobe Premiere, After Effects or even Flash some of these concepts should be familiar, all be it without a graphical user interface.